lpaolini/AccentaG4/README.md

 The Arduino UNO compatible board is responsible for the following tasks:

-- monitor panel hardware signals (PA, INT, SET, ABORT), transmit updates to MPU and update local status
+- monitor panel hardware signals (PA, INT, SET, ABORT), update local state and send updates to MPU
-- listen to the keypad bus for incoming messages, transmit updates to MPU and update local status
+- listen to the keypad bus for incoming messages, update local state and send updates to MPU
-- listen to MPU for virtual keystrokes and transmit emulated keypad messages over the keypad bus
+- listen to MPU for virtual keystrokes and send emulated keypad messages over the keypad bus
-- listen to MPU for status queries and reply local status
+- listen to MPU for status queries and send local status
-- respond to heartbeat messages to be broadcasted to the clients, to prove end-to-end connection is alive
+- reply to heartbeat messages to be broadcasted to the clients, to prove end-to-end connection is alive

 [Arduino code](src/mcu/HomeControl) is written in C/C++ and it's built around the [SoftwareSerial9](https://github.com/lpaolini/SoftwareSerial9) library, capable of sending and receiving 9-bit messages, and [QueueArray](http://playground.arduino.cc/Code/QueueArray), a FIFO library used for enqueuing and throttling outgoing commands.